 The damage to the cottage is a good reminder that it’s not just the height of a tsunami wave but the sheer power behind an enormous mass of moving water, and the assorted flotsam and jetsam that it’s carrying, that can make tsunamis so dangerous.

 The differing impacts from the Kaikoura tsunami along the eastern South Island and southern North Island coasts show us again what tricky little beasts tsunamis are.
 Scientists work really hard to understand tsunami behaviour so that they can provide better information to people both before and during a tsunami.
 Because this event was so complex, scientists are still working on a model to explain how the fault movements during the earthquake caused the flooding and impacts seen on land.

 A very important, but not unusual, aspect of the tsunami was that in most places (apart from very close to where the tsunami started) the highest tsunami waves arrived a couple of hours after the first wave.
-While an official warning can’t replace the natural warning of the earthquake itself (that’s right – long OR strong earthquake, get gone!), our seismologists will still work closely with the Ministry of Civil Defence & Emergency Management (who issue tsunami warnings) to advise people of a possible local source tsunami, even if the first waves may have already arrived.
+While an official warning can’t replace the natural warning of the earthquake itself (that’s right – long OR strong earthquake, get gone!), our seismologists will still work closely with the National Emergency Management Agency (who issue tsunami warnings) to advise people of a possible local source tsunami, even if the first waves may have already arrived.
 This is because (a) it confirms to those coastal residents that did evacuate when they felt the long or strong earthquake that it was a good idea, and that they should stay away for the time being and (b) the largest tsunami waves may still be on their way, so for people who haven’t already evacuated, it’s still a good idea.